Where: Palestine / Jordan

 When: 2013

-Today, despite the UNRWA support to the Palestinian refugee communities through education and training, healthcare, community development and microfinance, a big work remains to be done to support the specific needs of each refugee woman and girl to ensure their access to basic services and encourage them in their pursuit to build a healthy and productive future for the Palestinian people.
+Today, despite UNRWA continuous support to refugee communities with education, healthcare, community development, and microfinance, much more remains to be done to meet the specific needs of women and girls.
+Ensuring their access to basic services and empowering them remains essential to build a healthier and more productive future for the Palestinian people.